markonomikon/shortcuts-archive/README.md

 so it's a good idea to check the official documentation or the application itself for the most up-to-date information.
 Check it here: https://code.visualstudio.com/docs/getstarted/keybindings

-#### what is VS Code?
-Lightweight, open-source code editor by Microsoft with extensive language support, extensions, and debugging capabilities for efficient software development.